askolt/Regexoop/Guide/en/0 - Description and install.md

 # Project versioning

-Despite a last commit has version 0.0.2 I chosed to follow [Semantic Versioning 2.0.0](https://semver.org)
+Despite the last commit having version 0.0.2 I chose to follow [Semantic Versioning 2.0.0](https://semver.org)

 To make it convenient for you to move around and understand what has already been implemented, I left such a table in the body of each documentation.